 Drugs, Psychological Conditions, and Drug Abuse Rehabs

 The psychological effects of drug abuse can vary depending on the type, quantity and longevity of substance(s) used.
-Some individuals may experience mild side effects such as anxiety or confusion.
+On one hand, some individuals may experience mild side effects such as anxiety or confusion.
 Alternately, long-term drug users might suffer more significant repercussions from drug abuse such as hallucinations or schizophrenia and require more intense drug abuse rehab.

-Drug abuse can also have a significant effect on individuals who have a co-occurring mental disorder.
+Furthermore, drug abuse can also have a significant effect on individuals who have a co-occurring mental disorder.
 In 2014, SAMHSA conducted a national survey which estimated 43.6 million Americans (ages 18 and over) had a form of mental illness, while 20.2 million reported having a substance abuse disorder.
-Of this combined group, 7.9 million people had both.
+Additionally, of this combined group, 7.9 million people had both.

 How severely do drugs affect psychological conditions?

 The psychological effects of drug abuse manifest differently for each individual, based on the frequency of usage and the type of drug being used.
 However, the following list demonstrates general effects that can occur:

 - Methamphetamine damages the brain’s dopamine system resulting in problems with motor control and can cause learning impairment and emotional, memory and/or cognitive issues.